 Utila is well-known for its lively nightlife scene, so take full advantage of it during your visit.
 The most popular spots to visit are Tranquila Bar and La Cueva, but the Utila Brewing Company is the place to be on Fridays for burger night.
-During the pandemic, all bars in Honduras are legally required to serve food, so you can easily turn dinner into a night out!
+Most bars in Utila also serve food, so you can easily turn dinner into a night out.

 Utila wasn’t on my radar until I moved to Roatán back in January, but after spending a week on this little island paradise I couldn’t recommend visiting enough!
 The locals are friendly, the eats are yummy and there’s plenty of beautiful beaches to explore.
 Hopefully this post convinced you to add Utila, Honduras to your travel bucket list.

 If you enjoyed my trip itinerary for Utila, Honduras, you may enjoy my related posts linked below.
-Don’t forget to follow along with the adventure on Instagram, @madisonsfootsteps, and, if you’re looking to plan some epic trips, make sure to snag my FREE guide, “How to Plan Epic Trips.”
+Don’t forget to follow along with the adventure on Instagram, @madisonsfootsteps, and, if you’re looking to plan some epic trips, make sure to snag my FREE guide below, “How to Plan Epic Trips.”